sguttula/CubeSat/README.md

 # CubeSat
-Object detection and object tracking
+Track and detect an object and rendezvous with it.